 - deidentified data, meaning data that does not identify or provide information that could identify an individual -- there are no restrictions to its use or disclosure.

 Specific examples of PHI include a medical record, laboratory report or hospital bill because these documents contain identifying information -- the patient's name, for example -- associated with health data.

 One example of information that is not PHI would be blood pressure or heart rate data collected by a consumer health device, like a smartwatch, because it is not shared with a covered entity.

 The Privacy Rule lays out certain administrative requirements that covered entities must have in place.

 These requirements include the following:

-- A privacy official must be appointed who is responsible for developing and implementing policies and procedures at a covered entity.
+- A privacy official, such as a chief privacy officer (CPO), must be appointed who is responsible for developing and implementing policies and procedures at a covered entity.

 - Employees, including volunteers and trainees, must be trained on policies and procedures.

 - Appropriate administrative, technical and physical safeguards must be maintained to protect the privacy of PHI in a covered entity.